TwilightZebby/TwiLite/README.md

 Some Action Commands can also be used via right-clicking/long-pressing on a User!
 These "User Command" variants exist for those who just want a quicker way of giving someone a Bonk, Boop, Headpat, or Kiss. :)

 The Action Slash Commands also display a "return action" button when used.
 This can be prevented by setting the "`block-return`" option to `True` when using the Slash Command.

+The `/jail` Action Command has Jailbreak Buttons you can enable, via use of the `include-minigame` option, which allows giving *anyone* the chance to free the jailed target.
+These buttons can also be used by the jailed target and the user who sent them to jail - however, the jailed target cannot use the "Bail Freedom" Button!

 ## Role Menus
 > [!NOTE]